NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/QCIF TERN CoESRA--DOCID101.md

 an open source workflow management tool for the design and execution of scientific workflows.

-The CoESRA service provides an opportunity not only to re-use data but also to reuse tools for data manipulation, scripts for data visualisation, and algorithms for analysis processes.
+The CoESRA service provides an opportunity not only to reuse data but also to reuse tools for data manipulation, scripts for data visualisation, and algorithms for analysis processes.
 Once a specific analysis has been conducted, the entire workflow can be stored and shared with other scientists.
 Finally, the workflow can published to
 [Research Data Australia](https://researchdata.ands.org.au/)(RDA).

-The community will gain access to data streams, tools and often hidden 'pipeline' processes to leverage further knowledge about ecosystem science experiments.
+Through use of the CoeSRA desktop, the community will gain access to data streams, tools and often hidden
+'pipeline' processes to leverage further knowledge about ecosystem science experiments.